SKKUAutoLab/aicity_2024_driving_action/README.md

 To get custom cut videos for training UniformerV2_2, please download it from this [link](https://drive.google.com/file/d/1HFxKcY0RFh1UJBH00PAHOqrlhI6w8UX9/view?usp=sharing).
 After downloading, extract the file and put it to folder UniformerV2_2_train/data.

-To get pretrained backbone weights for UniformerV2_1 and UniformerV2_2, please download it from this [link](https://drive.google.com/file/d/10mCzuJZCUSqrkVpv8An8nzCJUfMj8skl/view?usp=sharing) and this [link](https://drive.google.com/file/d/1uSCu22RMYIh7x7phB1HcGNQ9HsXSq-Fx/view?usp=sharing).
+To get pretrained weights for UniformerV2_1 and UniformerV2_2, please download it from this [link](https://drive.google.com/file/d/10mCzuJZCUSqrkVpv8An8nzCJUfMj8skl/view?usp=sharing) and this [link](https://drive.google.com/file/d/1uSCu22RMYIh7x7phB1HcGNQ9HsXSq-Fx/view?usp=sharing).
 After downloading, extract the file and put it to two folders UniformerV2_1 and UniformerV2_2.

 To get pretrained weights for VideoMAE, please download it from this [link](https://drive.google.com/file/d/1Fr7e_Q49o-Ug5VlasrZfp8NUVPw-AdF8/view?usp=sharing).
 After downloading, extract the file and put it to the folder VideoMAE_train.